 Men and women alike share a common desire to have healthy, youthful skin.
 Exposure to the sun and the elements in combination with adverse living habits contribute to the appearance of our skin.
 Chemical peels are increasingly popular with those who are unhappy about acne scarring, sun-damaged skin, age spots, freckles, fine lines, rough skin, and uneven pigmentation.
 A chemical peel is not limited to the face, and can be performed on the neck, chest, hands, arms, shoulders, and legs – just about anywhere!

-Chemical Peels are topically applied acids that aid in the restoration and rejuvenation of the skin’s surface.
+A: Chemical Peels are topically applied acids that aid in the restoration and rejuvenation of the skin's surface.
 They create a uniform and controlled shedding of several layers of the skin.
 Depending on the nature and depth of the peel, a significant number of layers can be exfoliated allowing new growth to be exposed, creating a fresh vibrant appearance.

-Your skin type and the results you are aspiring to achieve will determine if you are a candidate, as well as which class of peel is most appropriate for you.
+A: Your skin type and the results you are aspiring to achieve will determine if you are a candidate, as well as which class of peel is most appropriate for you.

-Chemical peels can enhance your appearance by reducing blotchy and uneven pigmentation, fine lines and wrinkles, freckling, age spots, sun-damaged skin, and acne scars in a relatively brief measure of time.
+A: Chemical peels can enhance your appearance by reducing blotchy and uneven pigmentation, fine lines and wrinkles, freckling, age spots, sun-damaged skin, and acne scars in a relatively brief measure of time.
 Chemical peels accelerate the production of new cells.
 Enjoy fresh smooth skin-immediately after your first treatment!

-Chemical peels have become increasingly popular because of the array of advantages and relative lack of complications.
+A: Chemical peels have become increasingly popular because of the array of advantages and relative lack of complications.
 Side effects are rare and usually temporary.
 Some side effects include uneven pigmentation, redness, and very infrequent scarring if the skin is not cared for appropriately.
 Sun protection is crucial to minimize the risk of side effects.
-A treatment program of individually suited products and sun protection will benefit your skin’s ability to maintain the results of the peel.
+A treatment program of individually suited products and sun protection will benefit your skin's ability to maintain the results of the peel.
 You can decrease the likelihood of side effects by carefully following the instructions of your treatment provider.

 Types of Chemical Peels: